dxli94/WLASL/index.md

 ---------------
 Please follow the [link](https://drive.google.com/open?id=1hCtNChuNpvA7ShdU_bGClZsBmn4X7FfN) for downloading.
 We suggest reading [README](https://github.com/dxli94/WLASL/blob/master/README.md) before using the dataset.

 We strive to ensure our users have an easy access to WLASL.
-If you encounter any issue in downloading, e.g. invalid links, please [contact](dongxu.li@anu.edu.au) for assistance.
+If you encounter any issue in downloading, e.g. invalid links, please contact dongxu.li@anu.edu.au for assistance.

 News
 ---------------